Praqma/questionnaire-engine/README.md

 ### Prerequisites

-If you want to run the image in a container then you will need Docker.
+You will need **Docker** to run the image.
 Follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04) to install Docker on Ubuntu.

 ### Running the Web Application